OXID-eSales/graphql-base-module/docs/install.rst

 .. important::

-    Keep in mind that you have to activate the **GraphQL Base** module first.
-In case you are using the OXID eShop Enterprise Edition, it is important that the **GraphQL Base** module is activated in each subshop that is using the **GraphQL Storefront** module.
+    Keep in mind the **GraphQL Base** module should be activated first, before activating dependent modules like GraphQL Storefront.
+Also before deactivating GraphQL Base module please ensure dependent modules are deactivated first.

-    Before deactivating **GraphQL Base** module please ensure **GraphQL Storefront** is deactivated first.
+    In case you are using the OXID eShop Enterprise Edition, it is important for **GraphQL Base** module to be active in each subshop that has other dependant on **GraphQL Base** modules.